VelislavKarastoychev/euriklis-validator/DOCUMENTATION.md

     .on(true, () => console.log('This is the pi number but like a string.'));
 ```

-52. <em>is_positive_number_like()</em> or as getter isPositiveNumberLike - tests if the value property is a number or a string which may be converted to a number and if this number will be positive.
+52. <em>is_positive_number_like()</em> or as getter isPositiveNumberLike - tests if the value property is a number or a string which may be converted to a number and if this number is  positive.

 53. <em>is_negative_number_like()</em> or as getter <em>isNegativeNumberLike</em> - tests if the value property is a negative number or a string which may be converted to negative number.